 Joined FMUC node - a node that accepts an FMUC connection from another node (abbreviated to "joined node").
 Note that when nodes are connected in a tree-like structure a node in one of the middle layers will be both a joining node in the context of its connection to the room above it and also a joined node in the context of those nodes below that join to it.

 For illustration: if email@example.com and firstname.lastname@example.org federate with each other, then email@example.com is an FMUC node, as is firstname.lastname@example.org.
 Both nodes are in the FMUC set (along with any other node rooms that mutually federate) while the conceptual single room created by joining the FMUC set together is the FMUC room (and this FMUC room does not have a single definitive identifier).

 If appropriately configured, avoid bandwidth use that isn't strictly necessary for message exchange.

-If configured, allow a master/slave configuration such that a disconnected node is no longer usable for local chat
+If configured, allow a primary/replica configuration such that a disconnected node is no longer usable for local chat

-Acceptable compromise When operating in multi-master mode the message ordering may not be consistent between FMUC nodes.
+Acceptable compromise When operating in multi-primary mode the message ordering may not be consistent between FMUC nodes.

 In Federated MUC an FMUC room does not have a single logical address; when joining the FMUC room a user's client can join any of the nodes in the FMUC set for that room, and all addressing will appear to that client as if this was the single canonical representation of the room's address - while other users in the room may see different addresses dependent upon the node they joined.